This test checks whether there are cancer cells in your bone marrow.

 Types of biopsy

 There are 2 main types of bone marrow test:

 Aspiration means the doctor or nurse sucks some liquid bone marrow up into a syringe.

-A bone marrow trephine means that they remove a 1 or 2cm core of bone marrow in one piece.
+A bone marrow trephine means that they remove a very thin 1 or 2cm long core of bone marrow in one piece.

 You usually have both of these tests done at the same time.
 They give some of the same information to the doctor, but there are differences.
 The bone marrow trephine shows the structure of the bone marrow inside the bone, whereas the aspiration takes just the bone marrow cells.

 Check your appointment letter for how to prepare for your bone marrow test.